 A picture is worth a thousand words.
 When analyzing data, a picture might be worth more than a million words.
 As you progress through your data analyst or data scientist career, you will encounter situations where you need to present your data findings to a group of people and creating a compelling visualization will make conveying your findings easier than through spoken language.

-In the second mission of our data visualization course, you learn techniques for visualizing multiple variables using a single plot.
+In the second lesson of our data visualization course, you learn techniques for visualizing multiple variables using a single plot.
 Oftentimes, you'll find it beneficial to create multiple line graphs on a single plot.

 To create multiple line graphs in R, you'll continue using the popular ggplot2 package for data visualization.
 You’ll continue using these new data viz skills to visualize differences in life expectancies of different American populations and how they have changed over the past 100 years.

 Not only will you learn how to create and interpret a visualization, but you will also learn how to present your data that clearly answers the question you are trying to answer.
-As you go through this mission, you might be wondering if there are any other tips for data visualization.
-For additional tips for data visualization beyond what's offered in this mission, this blog post contains 11 additional tips to make your data visualization more aesthetically pleasing!
+As you go through this lesson, you might be wondering if there are any other tips for data visualization.
+For additional tips for data visualization beyond what's offered in this lesson, this blog post contains 11 additional tips to make your data visualization more aesthetically pleasing!